QGEP/docs/en/user-guide/digitizing/deletingobjects.rst

 .. figure:: images/delete_reach_confirm.jpg

 .. note:: Delete reaches deletes also all connected structure parts.
-The connected channel is only deleted if there is no other wastewater networkelement is connected.
+The connected channel is only deleted if there is no other wastewater networkelement connected.
 If there are two reaches connected to one channel, the channel is only deleted if both reaches are deleted.

 Delete Manholes and other Wastewater Structures
 ------------------------------------------------